cdoremus/javascript-sandbox/Readme.md

 # JavaScript Sandbox #
 ## JavaScript Technology Explorations and Examples ##

-Each folder contains code on separate JavaScript aspects and libraries
+Each subfolder of src contains code exploring separate JavaScript aspects and libraries

+All code is written in ES2015/6 and runs in Node (version 6+).